 In partnership with Marcela Steinbachová and SKUPINA Studio, Steven Holl Architects won first place in the international competition of 22 teams for the Terezín Ghetto Museum in the Czech Republic.
 Terezín, founded in 1780 as a military fortress, served as a Jewish Ghetto during World War II where an estimated 33,000 people died.
 The existing Terezín Ghetto Museum honors the individuals whose lives were taken during this tragic moment in history, and the new design will be a memorial of hope and light.

-The Tower of Light is a hopeful new presence in the center of Terezín, gently ascending above the surrounding buildings toward the sky.
+The Space of Light is a hopeful new presence in the center of Terezín, gently ascending above the surrounding buildings toward the sky.
 The design also includes a renovation of the existing museum and exhibition design, new parks and green spaces surrounding the site, updated parking, and a new information center.

 - Steven Holl Architects